 - Projects that do not mitigate risk are ineligible. - Projects that improve the power grid are strictly prohibited at this time.
-This prohibition shall be revisited upon the release of the almost \$2 billion in CDBG-DR funds for power grid improvements. - Projects may not enlarge a dam or levee beyond the original footprint of the structure that existed prior. - The following activities are ineligible, pending HUD review and approval of waiver requests: - o Assistance for building used for the general government conduct - o Assistance to privately-owned utilities - Operations and maintenance costs cannot be funded with CDBG-MIT - Projects that address the national objective to address conditions of slum and blight are not eligible
+This prohibition shall be revisited upon the release of the almost \$2 billion in CDBG-DR funds for power grid improvements. - Projects may not enlarge a dam or levee beyond the original footprint of the structure that existed prior. - The following activities are ineligible, pending HUD review and approval of waiver requests: - o Assistance for building used for the general government conduct - o Assistance to privately-owned utilities - o Operations and maintenance costs cannot be funded with CDBG-MIT - Projects that address the national objective to address conditions of slum and blight are not eligible

 NATIONAL OBJECTIVE: UNM; LMI.
 LMI prioritized up to fifty percent (50%).
-Projects qualifying under the UNM national objective will be required to submit as part of the application documentation showing how the proposed project will mitigate loss of life or impacts to properties in the project Area of Benefit (AOB).
+Projects qualifying under the UNM national objective will be required to submit as part of the application documentation evidence showing how the proposed project will address risk(s) identified in the Mitigation Needs Assessment to mitigate loss of life or impacts to properties in the project Area of Benefit (AOB).
+Additional guidance for UNM project justification requirements will be released in the program guidelines.